gbtami/pychess-variants/static/docs/sittuyin.md

 * For starters, the feudal lords (pawns) start on staggered ranks (as you can see in the board above).
 * To start the game, the players (starting with the red player) alternate back and forth placing the remainder of their pieces on their halves of the boards.
+* The rooks are allowed to place only at the back rank.
 * Pawn (feudal lord) promotion works much differently.
 See the movement section below.

 ## The Pieces